-The Open Philanthropy Project awarded a grant of $100,000 to the Future of Life Institute (FLI) for general support.
+The Open Philanthropy Project recommended a grant of $100,000 to the Future of Life Institute (FLI) for general support.

 FLI is a research and outreach organization that works to mitigate global catastrophic risks (GCRs).
 We have previously collaborated with FLI on issues related to potential risks from advanced artificial intelligence.

 FLI is now seeking general operating support for the coming year.
 We have been impressed with FLI’s past work and are glad to support future efforts, especially since they may generate more opportunities for good work in this area.
 We do have some reservations about FLI’s current plans, discussed below.

 The Open Philanthropy Project has identified global catastrophic risks (GCRs) as one of the categories that we plan to prioritize in our grantmaking.